 env_explosion entity, the is located deeper beneath the entity.

-Nuking refers to the trick of placing explosives in locations confined in a particular way so as to disable damage attenuation computed by (10.1).
-The result is that the original damage will inflict onto all entities found within the sphere of radius , as though the entities coincide with the explosion origin (effectively ).
+In the community, nuking commonly refers to the trick of placing explosives in locations confined in a particular way so as to disable damage attenuation computed by (12.1).
+The result is that the original source damage will inflict onto all entities found within the sphere of radius , as though all the entities coincide with the explosion origin with effectively .
+If we write the attenuated damage as a function of , then we have .
 The usefulness of this trick is obvious.
-It is important to keep in mind that the explosion radius does not change when nuking.
+It is important to keep in mind that the source damage and the explosion radius does not change when nuking.
 Entities outside the sphere will remain untouched by the explosion.
+It is also possible to headshot entities by nuking, which would deal a damage of to the entities.
+Based on the physics of nuking, a more correct name for the technique may be disattenuation.

-Nuking is typically achieved by detonating an explosive so that the explosion origin is inside some solid entity, which makes startsolid true when tracing a line from the explosion origin to any damageable entity.
-For example, a MP5 grenade touching the ground with a damage of 100 will explode with the origin 46.6 units above the ground (calculated by (10.2) and adding ).
-If 46.6 units above the contact plane is inside some solid entity, then nuking will occur.
+Nuking is typically achieved by detonating an explosive so that the explosion origin given by (12.2) is inside some solid entity, which makes startsolid true when tracing a line from the explosion origin to any damageable entity.
+For example, an MP5 grenade touching the ground with a damage of 100 will explode with the origin 46.6 units above the ground.
+If this position is inside some solid entity, nuking will occur.
+Similarly, a handgrenade will cause nuking if the point 46.6 units above it is inside a solid entity.